Alerts and Updates

 The application requires borrowers to provide routine information in connection with their PPP loans.

-On May 15, 2020, the Treasury Department and SBA released the Loan Forgiveness Application for the PPP.
+On June 17, 2020, the Treasury Department and SBA released a revised Loan Forgiveness Application for the PPP.
 Borrowers are required to complete the application and submit it to their lenders in order to apply for loan forgiveness.
-This Alert discusses the Loan Forgiveness Application, as well as some clarifications regarding the rules for loan forgiveness contained within the application and has been updated to include new guidance from the interim final rule the Treasury Department and SBA published on May 22, 2020.
+This Alert discusses the Loan Forgiveness Application, as well as some clarifications regarding the rules for loan forgiveness contained within the application and has been updated to include new guidance from the PPP Flexibility Act.

 General Overview of Loan Forgiveness Process

-To receive loan forgiveness, a borrower must complete the Loan Forgiveness Application and submit the completed application to its lender.
+To receive loan forgiveness, a borrower must complete the Loan Forgiveness Application within 10 months after the last date of the applicable covered period and submit the completed application to its lender.
+Certain borrowers are also permitted to submit a Loan Forgiveness Application EZ, as discussed above.
 The lender will then review the application and make a decision regarding loan forgiveness.
-While there doesn’t appear to be a deadline for the borrower to submit the Loan Forgiveness Application, the lender’s decision must be made and delivered to the SBA within 60 days from receipt of a complete Loan Forgiveness Application.
+The lender’s decision must be made and delivered to the SBA within 60 days from receipt of a complete Loan Forgiveness Application.
 If the lender decides that the borrower is entitled to full or partial forgiveness, the lender will notify the SBA of its decision and request repayment of the forgiven amount from the SBA.
-Subject to review of the loan or loan application, the SBA will remit the appropriate forgiveness amount to the lender, plus any accrued interest through the date of payment within 90 days after the lender issues its decision to the SBA.
+Subject to review of the loan or Loan Forgiveness Application, the SBA will remit the appropriate forgiveness amount to the lender, plus any accrued interest through the date of payment within 90 days after the lender issues its decision to the SBA.

 Please see our Alert that discusses the SBA review process in more detail.